This is Post 29 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 Presence and the Brahmavihāras

 The four brahmavihāras – Equanimity, Sympathetic Joy, Loving Kindness, and Compassion – which we have been exploring in this ‘Meditation Guidance’ series, can be thought of as the four main component qualities that make up the experience of Presence, and also as the four archetypal powers inherent in Consciousness that bring healing to the four surface bodies.
-As explained previously each of the brahmavihāras therefore have a absolute and a relative expression.
-They are both four attitudes of Consciousness, and four energetic states, or aspects of Presence that become established in the four surface bodies as we start to disidentify from our psychological parts.
+As explained previously, each of the brahmavihāras therefore have a absolute and a relative expression.
+They are both four attitudes of Consciousness, and four energetic states, or aspects of Presence that become increasingly predominant in the four surface bodies as we start to dis-identify from our psychological parts.

 Without a capacity to rest as Consciousness, we oscillate between states that involve either some form of identification with feeling, or some form of denial of feeling.
 When we learn to rest as Consciousness and recognise that Consciousness is the basis of our true identity, an empowering awareness arises.
 Perhaps the most important dimension of this empowerment is our awareness of our capacity to love, to be warmly present with anything that is arising in our lives – inwardly or outwardly.

-When we begin to heal the Emotional Body and integrate the aspect of Consciousness that Indian tradition calls mettā, everything in our experience is valued and more keenly felt than before.
+When we begin to heal the Emotional Body and integrate the aspect of embodied Consciousness that Indian tradition calls mettā, everything in our experience is more valued and more keenly felt than before.
 We also recognise however, that we are no longer identifying with our thoughts, sensations, feelings, intuitions and volitional impulses in the same way.
-While ultimately, we may appreciate that these are just perceptual components arising in Consciousness, initially we are likely to find it necessary to respond to these disconnected internal persons just as we experience them as a bodily-felt and imaginal reality within the psyche – to love them self-empathetically and to appreciate the somewhat outmoded and dysfunctional way in which they are trying to meet our needs.
+While ultimately, we may appreciate that these are just categories of cognitive-perceptual data arising in Consciousness, initially we are likely to find it necessary to respond to these disconnected internal persons just as we experience them as a bodily-felt and imaginal reality within the psyche – to love them self-empathetically and to appreciate the somewhat outmoded and dysfunctional way in which they are trying to meet our needs.

-To the extent that we do not value and bring Consciousness to them, our internal parts are like the denizens of the Ancient Greek underworld – doomed to endlessly repeat their behaviours, and seemingly incapable of learning and change.
+To the extent that we fail to value and bring Consciousness to them, our internal psychological parts are a little like the denizens of the Ancient Greek underworld – in that they are doomed to endlessly repeat their behaviours, and seemingly incapable of learning and change.
 When we relate to them with kindness and curiosity however, they in turn start to relate to us – they become aware of us, and aware of the ways in which our life has fundamentally changed since they established themselves and adopted their strategies for meeting our needs.
-As we empathise with them and they empathise with us, they usually dissolve, releasing the energy that they have held – and glad to be relieved of their desperate aloneness, or their relentless tasks on our behalf.
+As we empathise with them and they empathise with us, they usually dissolve, releasing the energy that they have held – glad to be relieved of their desperate aloneness, or their relentless tasks on our behalf.

 Self-Empathy – Learning to ‘Love Ourselves’